 When there is a chance of snow and ice, the City prepares to enact its Snow and Ice Plan.
 The goals of the plan are to reduce life threatening and injury producing conditions and reduce interruption to commerce and damage to property.
-The Plan is also committed to limiting the environmental impacts associated with removing snow and ice.

 When there is snow, sleet, ice, or other winter weather event, the City of Portland's top priority is safety.
 Transportation crews will do their best to minimize the inconvenience to residents and businesses and, if necessary, work around the clock.